JanusGraph/janusgraph/janusgraph-examples/example-tinkergraph/README.md

 ## Drop the graph

-TinkerGraph is not configured to not store anything into a persistent location, so the graph will disappear when the application finishes.
+TinkerGraph is not configured to store anything into a persistent location, so the graph will disappear when the application finishes.